YihuaZhu111/3H-TH/README.md

 # 3D Rotation and Translation for Hyperbolic Knowledge Graph Embedding

+This paper has been accepted as EACL2024 main now.

 This is the PyTorch implementation of the [3H-TH](http://arxiv.org/abs/2305.13015) [6] model for knowledge graph embedding (KGE).
 This project is based on [AttH](https://github.com/HazyResearch/KGEmb) [5].
 Thanks for their contributions.